phiphou/was/README.md

 ## Installing

-First, make sure you've got NodeJS installed.
-If not, go to [http://nodejs.org](http://nodejs.org) to download and install it.
+First, make sure you've got [NodeJS](http://nodejs.org) installed.
+If not, go to [nodejs.org](http://nodejs.org) to download and install it.
 It will also install NPM.

 If everything is ok, `node -v` should print your node version and `npm -v` should print NPM's one.
-Minimum requirements are node >= ``5.x.x`` and NPM >= `3.x.x` .
+Minimum requirements for thid project are node >= `5.x.x` and NPM >= `3.x.x`.

 ### Global dependencies

-Before installing the application, you have to install some global dependencies.
+Before installing the application, you may have to install some global dependencies.

 #### Build dependencies